General Terms and Conditions (GTC)

 Hg: Battery/rechargeable contains mercury

-11.1 The Parties agree that any alteration, cancellation or amendment of these GTC and/or any con¬tract must be made in writing.
+10.1 The Parties agree that any alteration, cancellation or amendment of these GTC and/or any contract must be made in writing.
 This likewise applies to any alter-ation/cancellation of the requirement for the written form which may not be dispensed with even in individual cases.

-11.3 Provided that Purchaser is a merchant, legal entity constituted under public law or special public fund or if Purchaser has no general place of jurisdiction in the Federal Republic of Germany, the ex¬clusive place of jurisdiction for any and all disputes between Seller and Purchaser is Seller's head office lo-cation (Braunschweig/Brunswick, Germany).
+10.3 Provided that Purchaser is a merchant, legal entity constituted under public law or special public fund or if Purchaser has no general place of jurisdiction in the Federal Republic of Germany, the exclusive place of jurisdiction for any and all disputes between Seller and Purchaser is Seller‘s head office location (Braunschweig/Brunswick, Germany).

-11.4 These GTC and any contract are subject to the law of the Federal Republic of Germany; the UN Con-vention on the International Sale of Goods is excluded.
+10.4 These GTC and any contract are subject to the law of the Federal Republic of Germany; the UN Convention on the International Sale of Goods is excluded.

-11.5 Should any provision contractually agreed between Seller and Purchaser be or become invalid or if a necessary provision should be missing, this shall not affect the validity of all of the remaining provi-sions of an agreement.
-The void, invalid or unenforceable or missing provision shall be replaced or filled by a legally admissible provision which as far as possible corresponds to what the Parties wanted or would have wanted according to the intended meaning and purpose of the agreement.
+10.5 Should any of the contractual provisions agreed between Seller and Purchaser be or become invalid, ineffective or unenforceable or fail to contain a provision which is necessary in itself, this shall not only not affect the validity of the remain-ing provisions of the contract in case of doubt, but the validity of the remaining provisions of the contract shall always be maintained.
+In place of the invalid, ineffective or unenforceable provision or for the execution of the loophole, a legally per-missible provision shall apply which corresponds as far as possible to what the parties have wanted or would have wanted according to the meaning and purpose of the contract if they had recognized the loophole.

 38112 Braunschweig, Germany